rpicard/explore-flask/5-configuration.md

 * VARIABLE : DESCRIPTION : DEFAULT VALUE
 * DEBUG : Gives you some handy tools for debugging errors.
 This includes a web-based stack trace and Python console when an request results in an application error. : Should be set to True in development and False in production.
 * SECRET_KEY : This is a secret key that is used by Flask to sign cookies and other things.
-You should define this in your instance folder to keep it out version control.
+You should define this in your instance folder to keep it out of version control.
 You can read more about instance folders in the next section. : This should be a complex random value.
 * BCRYPT_LEVEL : If you’re using Flask-Bcrypt to hash user passwords (if you’re not, start now), you’ll need to specify the number of “rounds” that the algorithm executes in hashing a password.
 The more rounds used in hashing, the longer it will be for a computer hash (and importantly, to crack) the password.
 The number of rounds used should increase over time as computing power increases. : As a rule of thumb, take the last two digits of the current year and use that value.
 For example, I’m writing this in 2013, so I’m currently using a `BCRYPT_LEVEL = 13`.
 You’ll often hear that you should choose the highest possible level before you application becomes too slow to bear.
 That’s true, but it’s tough to translate into a number to use.
 Feel free to play around with higher numbers, but you should be alright with that rule of thumb.

 { WARNING: Make sure DEBUG = False in production.
 Leaving it on will allow users to run arbitrary Python code on your server. }